Gabaghoulios/Capstone_1/README.md

 * Deleted rows of data that contained ride durations with negative values

 * Rearranged days of the week in the correct order

+*Ensured trip data matched with correct user category

+*Converted ride data from factor to numeric type to perform calculations

+This allowed me to effectively perform descriptive analysis on the collected rider data.

+## Analyze